congenital brain malformations in dogs

 While the brain is technically one organ, many parts make up one whole brain.
 Unfortunately, each of these parts can develop abnormally, leading to congenital brain malformations.
-Fortunately, congenital brain malformations are relatively rare in cats and dogs, but I will discuss the different types here.
+Thankfully, congenital brain malformations are relatively rare in cats and dogs, but we'll take a brief look at the most common ones below.

 Congenital malformations of the brain occur in utero due to abnormal development of one or more structures of the central nervous system.
 Abnormal skull development often accompanies abnormal development of the structures of the brain.
 In severe cases, affected animals may die before birth, but milder cases may show clinical signs of a congenital brain malformation shortly after birth.

-Four of the more common congenital brain malformations will be described today.
+Four of the more common congenital brain malformations include:

 Hydrocephalus, or “water on the brain” as it is commonly called, occurs when an increased accumulation of cerebrospinal fluid (CSF) collects inside the skull.
 Generally, the fluid is found inside the ventricles of the brain, where it accumulates for one of the following reasons: